daidaniel/SB-Hacks/README.md

 Make sure you have [Node.js](https://nodejs.org/en/download/) installed.

-CLone the repository/download the ZIP file, navigate to the directory and install dependencies:
+Clone the repository/download the ZIP file, navigate to the directory and install dependencies:
 <pre><code>npm install
 </code></pre>